doubt72/pinyin-tone-converter/README.md

 # Pinyin Tone Converter

-This repository contains a simple ruby class (PinyinToneConverter) that converts pinyin numbered tones (i.e., something like "zhong1 wen2") to the UTF-8 equivalent pinyin using tone diacritical marks (like "zhōng wén") and back.
+Wherein I solve a problem nobody really has (^_^), this repository contains a simple ruby class (PinyinToneConverter) that converts pinyin numbered tones (i.e., something like "zhong1 wen2") to the UTF-8 equivalent pinyin using tone diacritical marks (like "zhōng wén") and back.

 ## Usage